mgetka/structurizr-site-generatr-ci/README.md

 In the case of structurizr-site-generatr, the issue drills down to the fact that the underlying ubuntu image, symlinks _dash_ as `/bin/sh`.

 Image backed by this repository, makes one small changes - points `/bin/sh` to _bash_ - this allow builds in the GitLab CI environment.
-On top of that, it also changes the entrypoint to shell and places the main executable on PATH.
+On top of that, it also removes the entrypoint and places the main executable on PATH.

 > [!NOTE]\
 > At this point I don't really know what is the issue and whether this image can be anyhow helpful.
 I have created the image while I was troubleshooting structurizr site builds with a dated gitlab-runner (13.7.0) backed by unknown version of docker engine - definitely dated as well.